First Visit

 Contraindications

-- If you take fish oil or blood thinner, you may bleed more then required, which it can lead to poor retention.
-More sessions may be required to achieve desired look.
+• If you take fish oil or blood thinner, you may bleed more then others, which can lead to poor colour retention and more sessions may be required to achieve desired look.
+Whether possible, it is recommended to stop taking the blood thinners a few days before your tattoo session (please consult your health practicioner)

-- Some treatments like thyroid medications may alter the pigment used and cause colour changing, and premature fading.
+• Some treatments such as thyroid medications may alter the pigment used and can cause colour changing, and premature fading.

 Maintenance

-Cosmetic tattoo is low maintenance, but you still have to maintain it!
+Cosmetic tattoos are low maintenance, but you do have to maintain them!